DKokh/MD-trajectory_analysis/examples/README.md

         IFP_table = tr.namd.IFP_save(file_name)
       _________________________________

+      (b) _for RAMD trajectories_
-      (b) for RAMD trajectories first relative residence times are computed: parameters are the same
+            first relative residence times are computed:
+            parameters are the same as for the IFP generation for equilibration trajectorues
      __________________________________

         tr.ramd.scan_ramd()